ShimaTaku818/R-as-GIS-for-Economists/docs/SpatialInteractionVectorVector.md

 KS_wells_in_hpa <- KS_wells[hpa, ]
 ```

-As you can see in Figure \@ref(fig:map-wells-in-hpa) below, only the wells that are inside (or intersects with) the HPA remained as the default topological relation is `st_intersects()`.
+As you can see in Figure \@ref(fig:map-wells-in-hpa) below, only the wells that are inside (or intersect with) the HPA remained because the default topological relation is `st_intersects()`.

 ```r